toothsy/cpi-ll/ReadMe.md

      `git clone https://github.com/toothsy/cpi-ll`
 -    for building in unix systems, please use
      `go build`
--    for winows you can directly run the binary `cpi-ll.exe` once cloned.
+-    for windows you can directly run the binary `cpi-ll.exe` once cloned.

 # CLL